Lawrence4545/CAPSTONE/README.md

 The Socks Shop is a sample microservices-based e-commerce application available on GitHub.
 It consists of multiple microservices, each serving a specific function such as product catalog, shopping cart, and payment processing.
 The application showcases best practices for building and deploying microservices architectures.

-Infrastructure as Code Approach
+###### Infrastructure as Code Approach

-We utilize Terraform to automate the provisioning and management of infrastructure on Kubernetes.
-Our deployment scripts and configurations are designed to be clear, concise, and easily maintainable.
+l utilize Terraform to automate the provisioning and management of infrastructure on Kubernetes.
+My deployment scripts and configurations are designed to be clear, concise, and easily maintainable.

-Deployment Pipeline
+######## Deployment Pipeline

-Our deployment pipeline orchestrates the movement of the application from code to a running environment on Kubernetes.
-We leverage Terraform to provision Kubernetes resources and deploy the Socks Shop microservices.
+My deployment pipeline orchestrates the movement of the application from code to a running environment on Kubernetes. l leverage Terraform to provision Kubernetes resources and deploy the Socks Shop microservices.

-Monitoring and Alerts
+######### Monitoring and Alerts

 Prometheus is implemented for monitoring the health and performance of the Socks Shop application.
 Alertmanager is configured to send alerts based on predefined thresholds or conditions.

-Logging
+####### Logging

-Logging is crucial for tracking and analyzing the application's operations.
-We ensure comprehensive logging by integrating logging solutions such as Fluentd and Elasticsearch with Kubernetes.
+Logging is crucial for tracking and analyzing the application's operations. l ensure comprehensive logging by integrating logging solutions such as Fluentd and Elasticsearch with Kubernetes.

-Tools for Setup
+##### Tools for Setup

-We utilize Terraform for managing infrastructure configurations, making it easy to scale and manage Kubernetes clusters.
+l utilize Terraform for managing infrastructure configurations, making it easy to scale and manage Kubernetes clusters.
 AWS is chosen as the Infrastructure as a Service (IaaS) provider for hosting our Kubernetes cluster.

-Security and HTTPS
+####### Security and HTTPS

-The Socks Shop application is accessible securely over HTTPS using Let's Encrypt for certificates.
-We implement network security measures to enhance infrastructure security and utilize Ansible Vault for securely handling sensitive information.
+The Socks Shop application is accessible securely over HTTPS using Let's Encrypt for certificates. l implement network security measures to enhance infrastructure security and utilize Ansible Vault for securely handling sensitive information.

 Conclusion

-In conclusion, our project demonstrates the successful deployment of the Socks Shop application on Kubernetes using Infrastructure as Code principles.
-Through clear and maintainable deployment scripts, robust monitoring and logging, and stringent security measures, we ensure the reliability and security of the application.
+In conclusion, this project demonstrates the successful deployment of the Socks Shop application on Kubernetes using Infrastructure as Code principles.
+Through clear and maintainable deployment scripts, robust monitoring and logging, and stringent security measures, l ensure the reliability and security of the application.

 Please make sure to verify the commands and steps mentioned in this document before executing them in your environment.